 Now, let us talk about the sound reproduction of the Lenovo Legion Y730 15.
 Impressively, the Legion Y730 15 has stereo speakers with Dolby Atmos and audio-enhancement software.

-The sound quality produced by the speakers is relatively acceptable and thankfully, it produces no echoes even at high volume.
+The sound quality produced by the speakers is relatively acceptable, and thankfully, it produces no echoes even at high volumes.
 Performance-wise, the down-firing speakers are loud enough to fill a large conference room.